 - Ideal for small spaces (studio, student room).

-- Disadvantage: Small freezer capacity (usually 10 to 20 liters maximum).
+- Disadvantage: small freezer capacity (usually 10 to 20 litres maximum).

 Top-Freezer (2 doors)